nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/databasereleaseoutofsync.md

 {{< details "Scenario 3: Helm chart resource create/update failure" >}}

-Helm operations are targeting the Kubernetes API server directly.
+Helm operations make requests on the Kubernetes API server directly.
-Kubernetes API server and admission controllers are validating incoming resources and any errors will result in failure of the entire Helm operation.
+Kubernetes API server and admission controllers validate the incoming resources and any errors will result in failure of the entire Helm operation.
 NuoDB Control Plane (CP) enforces extensive validation on NuoDB resources to prevent invalid configuration, however, there are other factors that result in Helm operation errors.

 Possible causes for resource creation/update failure: